Wallrock, Erfurt MAV Linings and Fire Ratings.

 How can wallpaper have any fire resistance anyway?

-When a pure paper is adhered to a non-combustible surface it does not necessarily burn easily because it is not in ‘free air’.
-Similarly some plastic coated wallpapers, such as PVC coverings, do not necessarily combust easily (but give off smoke).
+When a pure paper adheres to a non-combustible surface it does not necessarily burn easily because it is not in ‘free air’.
+Similarly, some plastic coated wallpapers, such as PVC coverings, do not necessarily combust easily (but give off smoke).